Manduro/appsignal-docs/source/api/graphql-explorer.html.md

 ---
 title: "GraphQL Explorer"
 ---
 Use this GraphQL explorer to play around with AppSignal's GraphQL API.
-The information you see within AppSignal UI is fetched using this API.
+This is the API used in our frontend, so it will remain always up to date.
+Please note that documenting this API is a work in progress.

 ## Explorer